lee-joanne/battleship/README.md

 - User Choosing Coordinates:

-    - After the user chooses 'aye' to start the game, the game will ask if the user wishes to add their own coordinates or not.
+    - After the user types 'aye' to start the game, the game will ask if the user wishes to add their own coordinates or not.
 Here, the user must either type 'y' or 'n' for the game to register the response.
 The game will convert the user's response to lowercase so 'Y' or 'N' are also registered as valid responses.
 If the user selects 'y', the game will prompt the user to type in their first coordinate.
 The user can choose a letter from A to E first.
 If the user types in an invalid response, the game will prompt the user to retry.

     - After typing in the letter coordinate, the game will prompt the user to type in their number coordinate from 1 to 5.
 After typing in the correct number, the ship placement on the board will be shown to the user.
 If the user types in an invalid response, the game will again prompt the user to retry.
     Each time the user places a new ship, the updated board will always be shown back to the user.
 If the user accidentally types in a coordinate twice, the game will let the user know and tell the user to try again.
 When the user places all five ships, the final board will be revealed again, telling the user good job on placing the board and tells the user that the game will start.
 The user's ships are marked as |O|.